build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 kubectl delete deployment stateful
 ```

-Wait around 30 seconds until the nodes Karpenter launched are gone (due to consolidation), then remove all resources:
+Wait around 30 seconds until the nodes that Karpenter launched are gone (due to consolidation), then remove all resources:

 ```bash
 terraform destroy --auto-approve